 What does ICAO stand for?

-ICAO stands for the International Civil Aviation Organization – a United Nations organization that monitors air traffic standards for 193 countries.
-Essentially, nearly every single regional government in the world has signed up, except for some who have either waived their rights to other nations (like Liechtenstein allowing Switzerland to sign on its behalf), or areas with no central government (West Sahara).
+ICAO stands for the International Civil Aviation Organization – a United Nations organization that recommends and helps establish air traffic standards for 193 countries (although they can only act with the permission of the host country, regulation is performed by the local authorties).
+Essentially, nearly every single regional government in the world has agreed to follow the advice, except for some who have either waived their rights to other nations (like Liechtenstein allowing Switzerland to sign on its behalf), or areas with no central government (West Sahara).
 However, that list is few and far between, with even nations like North Korea signing up.

 When did it start?